 Is Habichuela con Dulce (recipe) --our traditional Dominican Lent and Easter favorite-- a one-off phenomenon?
 Is the seemingly quirky idea of making a sweet delicacy with beans really unique to the Dominican Republic?
 And if not, where did Habichuela con Dulce come from?

-If this is the case, Ashure travelled to the Dominican Republic in the late 19th or early 20th century along with other classic dishes like Taboulleh and Kibbeh brought over by immigrants from the former Ottoman Empire and adapted along the way.
-Not only is Ashure made with similar ingredients including sugar, beans and spices, like Habichuela con dulce it is also associated with a religious period of fasting.
+If this is the case, Ashure traveled to the Dominican Republic in the late 19th or early 20th century along with other classic dishes like Taboulleh, Bil Shareyah, and Kibbeh brought over by immigrants from the former Ottoman Empire and adapted along the way.
+Not only is Ashure made with similar ingredients including sugar, beans, and spices, like Habichuela con dulce it is also associated with a religious period of fasting.

 “The first month of the Islamic calendar is Muharrem.
 It is a good deed to fast the first 10 days of Muharrem, and then on the 10th day, the Day of Ashure, to cook and share ashure with your neighbors and relatives.”